 The following article lists which mobile devices and Ring devices currently support E2EE.

-We recommend you use the latest version of the Ring app in order to use the latest features.
+We recommend you use the latest version of the Ring app in order to ensure you can use the latest features.

 Ring Video Doorbells and Security Cameras

-The following Ring Video Doorbells and Cameras support E2EE:
+The following Ring Video Doorbells and Security Cameras support E2EE:

 - Ring Video Doorbell Pro